MicrosoftDocs/quantum-docs/articles/provider-honeywell-migration-guide.md

 ### Migrating a Qiskit Project

-To migrate a Qiskit project, find the line(s) in your Python file that reference the Honeywell backend, and replace it with the appropriate Quantinuum backend per the table above.
+To migrate a Qiskit project, find the line(s) in your Python file that reference the Honeywell backend, and replace it with the appropriate Quantinuum backend per the target ID table.

 Old backend initialization: